cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md

 ### Make use of mocks

 With the helpers in place, you can add a new function similar to `CheckersKeeper(t testing.TB)` but which uses mocks.
-Keep the original function, which passes a `nil` for bank.
+Keep the original function, which passes a `nil` for bank:

 ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/testutil/keeper/checkers.go#L21-L58]
     func CheckersKeeper(t testing.TB) (*keeper.Keeper, sdk.Context) {